nxadm/rakudo-pkg/docs/README.md

 ## Introduction

-`rakudo-pkg` offers native packages of [Rakudo compiler for Raku](https://raku.org/) (previously known as Perl 6) that closely follow upstream development.
+`rakudo-pkg` offers native packages (OS packages and relocatable builds) of [Rakudo compiler for Raku](https://raku.org/) (previously known as Perl 6) that closely follow upstream development.
 Most of the time, the packages will be released on the same day as the Rakudo sources.
 At the moment, packages are provided for Alpine, CentOS, Debian, Fedora, openSUSE and Ubuntu.
+The relocatable builds (unpack and use) should works universally on all recent Linux distributions.

-Feel free to [contribute](#contributing) or [request new packages](https://github.com/nxadm/rakudo-pkg/issues).
+Feel free to [contribute](#contributing) or
+[request new packages](https://github.com/nxadm/rakudo-pkg/issues).

 `rakudo-pkg` aims to provide small self-contained (no dependencies, no files